rohithgoud30/personal_job_scrapper/docs/architecture/kforce.md

 - CSV writing is append-but-rewrite: new rows are generated first, then existing content is read and re-saved with the new block at the top.
 Headers remain intact.

 ## 7. Observability & Recovery
 - Console logs announce each keyword’s progress (`scraped`, `new`, cumulative totals) along with pagination skips when no “today” results are found.
+As you onboard more sites, reuse the same logging patterns for consistency across portals.
 - If Playwright selectors fail due to DOM changes, the headful window stays open so you can inspect and update the JSON selectors quickly.
 - Persistent profiles mean login is typically one-time; if the session expires, the next run surfaces a visible login screen for manual intervention.
 - A live elapsed timer (similar to npm installs) shows progress while the run is active, and the CLI prints a completion summary with the total runtime once it finishes.